 - Pack the glass tightly with crushed ice.

 - Pour bourbon over top.
 Stir well, until glass becomes frosty.
 Garnish with basil leaves and a straw (optional).
 Serve, holding the glass near the rim to preserve the frosty exterior.

-Note: If it’s not enough flavor, make a basil simple syrup.
+If you prefer a stronger basil flavor, you can make a basil simple syrup.
 Bring 1 cup of sugar and 1 cup of water to a boil in a medium saucepan.
 Boil for 5 minutes or until sugar dissolves, stirring often.
 Remove from heat and add about 10-12 fresh basil leaves.
-Let cool completely, then pour into a glass jar, cover and refrigerate for 24 hours.
-Discard basil before using.
+Let cool completely, then remove the basil.
+Once cooled, you can use in your cocktail.
+To store, pour into a glass jar, cover and refrigerate for up to one week.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.